Fasting: Day 2

 Food, Love, Family

-One thing that made me feel sad today was that my dad specially prepared a vegetarian breakfast and dinner for me today, but I couldn’t eat them.
+One thing that made me feel sad today was that my dad specially prepared breakfast and dinner for me today, but I couldn’t eat them.
 He woke up early to cook fried rice, complete with mushrooms as he knew I like mushrooms.
-He also bought vegetarian spring rolls and dumplings and prepared them for me.
-(By the way, I had told my parents several times in the past that I was going raw vegan eating only fruits, vegetables and nuts, but I don’t think they realized I meant that literally.
-That and the fact that I occasionally ate cooked food probably made them dismiss my raw vegan comments).
+He also bought spring rolls and dumplings and prepared them for me.

 For simplicity’s sake, I didn’t tell my dad that I was doing a water fast as he was not going to understand, at least not without going through the volumes of materials I had read on the subject.
-So when he got back in the afternoon and saw that there was still food left (my brother had some for breakfast), he told me that there was all the vegetarian food, so I could eat them.
+So when he got back in the afternoon and saw that there was still food left (my brother had some for breakfast), he told me that I could eat them.
 I just told him that I had already eaten (I didn’t).
-Later, he prepared dinner, again a vegetarian meal, for the family (I’m the only vegetarian).
+Later, he prepared dinner for the family.
 This time there were the leftovers from the breakfast on the dining table and a big spread for dinner.
 He reminded me to eat before he turned in for the day.
 I hope he’s not disappointed with the leftovers when he wakes up in a few hours.

 So I was reflecting over this when I felt the wave of sadness, and I realized again that eating is never going to be the solution.
 Not in the past, not now, and not in the future either.
 A longer-term solution is to work directly on expressing love itself, first starting with daily actions.
 Just now I accompanied my parents as they caught their favorite 7pm show (that’s 爱 for the Singaporeans!).
 Since I don’t watch TV, it was funny sitting in front of the telly like in the past.